adil192/OukitelWP5TrebleTips/README.md

 - Reboot to recovery: Press and hold `Vol+` and `Power` like before until the screen turns black.
 Then release the keys for 5-10 seconds, before pressing them again to get into recovery.
 You will then see a "No command" prompt; to get past this, briefly press `Vol+` while pressing `Power`.
 If you do this right, you'll be presented with a few options.
 Select to wipe userdata, and then select to wipe cache.
 This step is important!
 - Finally, reboot to system and enjoy!

+## Fixing a brick with SP Flash Tool

+ - Use the 9.0 firmware `Oukitel_WP5_MT6761_20200114_9.0`.
+ - The 10.0 firmware `OUKITEL_WP5_EEA_10.0_V09_20201119_192903` DOES NOT BOOT!
+(This is the one you can get from [Oukitel's download center](https://oukitel.com/pages/download-center).
+I assume it's for the 4GB model?)

+- You can use this tool to flash back to the stock rom.
+The Linux version did not work for me, so either use Windows or just flash what you need with fastboot (if you can still access fastboot).
+The androidmtk.com guide below claims that reflashing the preloader can brick your phone, so exercise caution.
+- You can find instructions and downloads on [Oukitel's download center](https://oukitel.com/pages/download-center), or see the downloads at the end.
+There are also plenty of guides like this one: https://androidmtk.com/flash-stock-rom-using-smart-phone-flash-tool.
+ - Make sure to also wipe userdata and cache from STOCK RECOVERY (not fastboot) or you won't get to use the full 32GB storage, or the system will tell you that decryption failed.